afforeroc/my-weather-api/README.md

 9. Functions must be tested :heavy_check_mark: :heavy_check_mark:

 10. Keep a cache of 2 minutes of the data.
-You can use a persistent layer for this. :heavy_check_mark: :x:
+You can use a persistent layer for this. :heavy_check_mark:

 ## Reference links